Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/Documentation~/com.unity.build-report-inspector.md

 ## Alternatives to using this package

-* The [Project Auditor package](https://docs.unity3d.com/Packages/com.unity.project-auditor@1.0/manual/build-view-reference.html) package supports viewing the Build Report for the most recent Player Build.
+* The [Project Auditor package](https://docs.unity3d.com/Packages/com.unity.project-auditor@1.0/manual/build-view-reference.html) supports viewing the Build Report for the most recent Player Build.

 * [UnityDataTools](https://github.com/Unity-Technologies/UnityDataTools/blob/main/Documentation/buildreport.md) supports importing a BuildReport into an sqlite database.
 This is recommended for looking at the information from very large builds.